zenphantom/ml-git/docs/mlgit_commands.md

 ```
 Usage: ml-git repository init [OPTIONS]

-  Initialiation of this ml-git repository
+  Initialization of this ML-Git repository

 Options:
   --help  Show this message and exit.